Data-Driven Linear Quadratic Optimization for Controller Synthesis with Structural Constraints: Gradient Estimation

 Experiment 1 aims to realize $\partial(\theta_v e_i^T A_+(K)B)/\partial t$.
 However, in the multi-input case, $\theta_v$ is a vector (in the single-input case, $\theta$ is a scalar), so $\partial(\theta_v e_i^T A_+(K)B)/\partial t \neq \partial(e_i^T A_+(K)B\theta_v)/\partial t$.
 Therefore, transformations on \eqref{eq:gradient66} must be made to ensure the feasibility of the experiment.
 Take the first state variable $x_1$ as an example, we have $e_1^T= $, then

+where $\mathbf 1$ and $\mathbf 0$ represent the vector with all entries as one and the vector with all entries as zero, respectively.
 In this operation, $\partial(\theta_v e_1^T A_+(K)B)/\partial t $ can be realized by injecting the unit step signal to $m$ input channels separately, taking the differentiation and pre-multiplying a matrix. \eqref{eq:long} can be written in the following form:

-where $x_{1,1}^{(1)}= A_+(K)B ^T$ can be measured with the unit step signal injected to the $1$st input channel only, $x_{1,m}^{(1)}= A_+(K)B ^T $ can be measured with the unit step signal injected to the $m$th input channel only.
+where $x_{1,1}^{\langle1\rangle}= A_+(K)B ^T$ can be measured with the unit step signal injected to the $1$st input channel only, $x_{1,m}^{\langle1\rangle}= A_+(K)B ^T $ can be measured with the unit step signal injected to the $m$th input channel only.
 In a similar way, $ {\partial}(\theta_v e_i^T A_+(K)B)/{\partial t}$, $\forall i=1,2,\ldots,n$ can be obtained, and then define